tsar-boomba/resume/resume.typ

   name: "Oxide",
   skills: "Linux, Docker, Rust, Embedded",
-  [Developed a custom frontend for a Nintendo GameBoy emulator], [Optimized sleep mode & fast start-up],
+  [Developed a custom frontend for a Nintendo GameBoy emulator], [Streamlined _UX_ for ease of use with optimized sleep mode & fast start-up], [Interacts with low-level _Linux_ APIs such as ioctl and `/dev`], )
-  [Streamlined _UX_ for ease of use],
-  [Interacts with low-level _Linux_ APIs such as ioctl and `/dev`], )

 #resume_heading[Additional Experience and Awards]
-// Rusing this template cause im lazy
+// Re-using this template cause im lazy
 #skill_item(
   category: "Provost Scholarship",
-  skills: "A highly prestigious merit scholarship awarded to 60 out-of-state students, from a pool of thousands.", )
+  skills: "A highly prestigious merit scholarship awarded to 60 out-of-state students, from a pool of thousands", )
+#skill_item(
+  category: "Club Founder",
+  skills: "Founded Students Organizing for the Adoption of Rust at Georgia Tech" )
 #skill_item(
   category: "Hacklytics 2024",